Full DisclosureHow we operate as a business.

 We invite brands to be involved in our competitions.
 There is no cost to the brand other than providing the prize to the winner/s.
 The brands who take part in our competitions do not have any editorial control over how our competitions are run, including frequency, graphics, terms or any other aspects.

-As we’re not a sales led business, we don’t sell gin nor do we have any affiliate schemes with any retailers, we don’t have specific KPIs to show gin sales in relation to our business.
+We’re excited to see our website generate sales for gin makers thanks to our affiliate account with Master of Malt.
+It’s also proven a great indicator and guide to help us shape how our business and website may evolve in the future.
+Besides the affiliate scheme, we don’t have specific KPIs to show gin sales in relation to our business.
 We also don’t undertake national advertising campaigns that could be tracked to gauge an increase in sales.

 We’ve also been told directly by gin brands that they’ve had large orders as a result of someone coming across their brand on our website.
 This isn’t to say that everyone who places an order with a gin maker will declare they found them through our website or social media activities.

 We don’t guarantee being part of The Gin Cooperative will lead to direct sales.
-However, we have received positive feedback from online retailers (linked from gin maker’s profiles), one stating “visitors spend more time on the site and browse more pages than the average visitor and the conversion rate in terms of sales is much higher than the site average”.
+However, we have received positive feedback from online retailers (linked from gin maker’s profiles), one stating “visitors [from The Gin Cooperative] spend more time on the site and browse more pages than the average visitor and the conversion rate in terms of sales is much higher than the site average”.

 We don’t pass on contact details for any of the brands featured on our website without first seeking permission of the brand owner.